Biconomy Price Tops $0.35 on Major Exchanges (BICO)

-Biconomy (BICO) traded down 2.9% against the U.S. dollar during the 24-hour period ending at 13:00 PM Eastern on April 28th.
-One Biconomy token can now be purchased for about $0.35 or 0.00001212 BTC on cryptocurrency exchanges.
-In the last seven days, Biconomy has traded down 5.4% against the U.S. dollar.
-Biconomy has a market capitalization of $186.32 million and $113,022.74 worth of Biconomy was traded on exchanges in the last 24 hours.
+Biconomy (BICO) traded down 0.8% against the U.S. dollar during the 24-hour period ending at 16:00 PM Eastern on May 4th.
+Biconomy has a market cap of $184.82 million and approximately $3.75 million worth of Biconomy was traded on exchanges in the last 24 hours.
+One Biconomy token can currently be purchased for approximately $0.35 or 0.00001197 BTC on major cryptocurrency exchanges.
+Over the last seven days, Biconomy has traded 5.2% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.